Pakistan Reports New WPV1 Case - UrduPoint

 Pakistan Reports New WPV1 Case

+The Regional Reference Laboratory for Polio Eradication at the National Institute of Health (NIH) has confirmed the detection of wild poliovirus type 1 (WPV1) in a male child from Karachi East

-ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Jan, 2025) The Regional Reference Laboratory for Polio Eradication at the National Institute of Health (NIH) has confirmed the detection of the new wild poliovirus type 1 (WPV1) case from the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 9th Jan, 2025) The Regional Reference Laboratory for Polio Eradication at the National Institute of Health (NIH) has confirmed the detection of wild poliovirus type 1 (WPV1) in a male child from Karachi East.

-The lab confirmed a case from Tank, making it the 5th case from the district in 2024.
+This brings the total number of polio cases in the country to 70 in 2024.
+The onset of this case was on December 21, 2024.

-Pakistan is responding to the resurgence of WPV1, with 69 cases reported so far in 2024.
-Of these, 27 are from Balochistan, 21 from Khyber Pakhtunkhwa, 19 from Sindh, and one each from Punjab and Islamabad.
+Pakistan has been responding to an intense resurgence of WPV1 with 70 cases reported in 2024.
+Of these, 27 are from Balochistan, 21 from Khyber Pakhtunkhwa, 20 from Sindh, and one each from Punjab and Islamabad.

 It is crucial for parents to ensure vaccination for all their children under the age of five to keep them protected.